KankareDEV/lms-v4/README.md

 ## ✨ Features

-- **Course Management** – Teachers can create courses, upload materials, and schedule classes.
+- Teachers can create courses, upload materials, and schedule classes.
-- **Exams & Coursework** – Students submit coursework; teachers approve and unlock exams.
+- Students submit coursework; teachers approve and unlock exams.
-- **Announcements** – Teachers can send quick reminders or updates to students.
+- Teachers can send quick reminders or updates to students.
-- **AI-Assisted Grading** – Uses OpenAI API for automatic essay evaluation and feedback.
+- Uses OpenAI API for automatic essay evaluation and feedback.

 ---